Hi, I'm Rebecca. Registered Traditional Chinese Medicine Practitioner Mumtrepreneur, Founder and Owner of Dharma Health.

 Still have questions?
 I have just the solution for you!

-That's why I set aside just two hours a week to provide only four people, just like you, with an opportunity to get some clarity, and answers they need.
+That's why I set aside just two hours a week to provide only four women, just like you, with an opportunity to get some clarity, and answers they need.

 That's why I like to make myself available for a Complimentary 25min Discovery Phone Session ($55 Value) to address any questions, concerns or worries you may have.